-Exmouth’s Navy Pier found on Western Australia’s Coral Coast is best described as an aquarium without glass.
-It will officially open for diving on the 15th November following restoration works.
-The Navy Pier has a reputation as one of the top 10 shore dives worldwide, primarily due to its vast range of marine life.
+Exmouth’s Navy Pier found on Western Australia’s Coral Coast is best described as an aquarium without glass and has a reputation as one of the top 10 shore dives worldwide, primarily due to its vast range of marine life.

 There are over 200 identified fish species under the Pier and as with any jetty dive, underwater navigation is easy.
 The pier structure itself is covered in soft corals; divers could spend several days diving the site and not be bored.